Project-Platypus/Rhodium/README.md

 ## Example

 This is a hypothetical example of how Rhodium will operate once developed.
-Rhodium is designed based on the XLRM framework of Robert Lempert et al.  XLRM stand for:
+Rhodium is based on the XLRM framework of Robert Lempert et al.  XLRM stands for:

 * **X - Exogeneous uncertainties** are factors that influence the model but are outside our control.
 For example, in climate models, the average temperature in future years is an exogeneous uncertainty.
 * **L - Policy levers** are factors that we can control.
-For example, a national policy could mandate the restriction of carbon emmissions below a certain limit.
+For example, a national policy could mandate the restriction of carbon emissions below a certain limit.
 In Rhodium, we call these "controls".
 * **R - Relationships** are embodied in the model and describe how the exogeneous uncertainties and policy levers impact the various metrics.